Understanding what a dig box is and why your female dragon needs one to comfortably lay her eggs is an essential part of your pet’s care.

 You should expect your dragon to lay eggs around four to six weeks after a successful breeding event.

-Although dragons as young as 10 months are technically able to lay eggs, this is an exception rather than the norm.
+Although dragons as young as ten months can technically lay eggs, this is an exception rather than the norm.

 In most cases, they won’t start laying eggs until they reach sexual maturity at around 18 months of age.

-You won’t need to give your dragon a dig box until she starts displaying digging behavior in her standard enclosure.
+You won’t need to give your dragon a dig box until she displays digging behavior in her standard enclosure.

 At this point, her belly will be full of eggs.

-She will also become more energetic just before depositing a clutch of eggs, appearing to nervously pace back and forth throughout her tank; this behavior is also commonly referred to as “glass surfing.”
+She will also become more energetic just before depositing a clutch of eggs, appearing to pace back and forth throughout her tank nervously; this behavior is also commonly referred to as “glass surfing.”

 This is when you’ll need to transfer her to her dig box enclosure or modify her existing enclosure temporarily for her to lay and bury her eggs.

-The whole egg-laying process varies in length from the dragon, but usually, healthy females can lay an entire clutch within a couple of hours or so.
+The whole egg-laying process varies in length from the dragon, but healthy females usually lay an entire clutch within a couple of hours or so.